Nemobi/Anyka/README.md

 ### RTSP Server

-A basic RTSP server was already available on my device, it can bu run with `/usr/bin/ak_rtsp_demo`.
-It does no however provide any form of authentication.
+Devices that was built using the Anyka SDK usually already contains a simple RTSP server, `/usr/bin/ak_rtsp_demo`.
+Unfortunately it doesn't provide any form of authentication.
+The main process, anyka_ipc, can also be built to include an RTSP server by settings `CONFIG_RTSP_SUPPORT = y` when building from the SDK.

 ### SDK

-An SDK for the device can be found at <https://github.com/Nemobi/ak3918ev300v18/>.
+The SDK for the device can be found at <https://github.com/Nemobi/ak3918ev300v18/>.
+Crosstool-ng can be used to build the sdk but it's much easier to use the pre-configured tools below.

 ### Build tools